Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Methods

+where \( L \) is the leakage factor~\cite{schild2009recommendations}.
 For external airflows acting on transportation systems, the streamwise flow rate through the boundary layer can be estimated using the drag force acting on the aeroplane, train or automobile~\cite{white2003fluid}.
 This is expressed by the equation